 Everyone faces stress and can experience negative reactions, but when someone struggles to adjust to and cope with the stressor, an adjustment disorder may be diagnosed.
-Adjustment disorders often develop when stressors exceed the resources someone has to deal with them (Coping Skills for Mental Health and Wellbeing).
+Adjustment disorders often develop when stressors exceed the resources someone has to deal with them.

 Adjustment disorders are typically time-limited.
 When the stressor is removed or the person has adjusted to it, the diagnosis no longer applies.
 If this occurs within six months of the onset of the stressor, the adjustment disorder is considered acute.
 Sometimes, if a stressor is ongoing, an adjustment disorder can last beyond six months.
 When this happens, it becomes chronic adjustment disorder.

 All adjustment disorders are precipitated by stressors.
 One or more events occur to derail someone, decrease his/her mental health and wellbeing, and disrupt his/her life.
 How each person responds to the stress determines how his/her adjustment disorder is categorized.

 Adjustment disorders are organized into subtypes according to specific symptoms.
 The categories include adjustment disorder with

 - Adjustment disorder with mixed depressed mood and anxiety

 Occasionally, when someone’s symptoms don’t fall into one specific category, the adjustment disorder is considered unspecified.

 Types of Stressors That Lead to an Adjustment Disorder